Sensitivity of quantum information to environment perturbations measured with a non-local out-of-time-order correlation function: Correlations in the -basis

 The signal amplitude is evaluated with the inner product of the reduced state of the central spin and the measurement operator, $ \sigma^{\text{ CS}}_{\text{ X}} $, at $ 2T $:

-The data set containing amplitudes of $ S_{\phi}(2T) $ for various encoding angles $ \phi $ is Fourier transformed to evaluate the weight of each correlation order $ |C_n(T)|^2 $:
+The data set containing amplitudes of $ S_{\phi}(2T) $ for various encoding angles $ \phi $ is Fourier transformed to evaluate the weight of each correlation order $ |C_n(T)|^2 $: \begin{widetext}

-We can compare these coefficients with the density matrix weights $ \mathscr C_n (T)$ expressed in Eq.(\ref{3spinrhoT}).
+\end{widetext} We can compare these coefficients with the density matrix weights $ \mathscr C_n (T)$ expressed in Eq.(\ref{3spinrhoT}).
 First, notice that the amplitude of the order $ n $ of the Fourier transformed signal is given by the squared coefficients $ |\mathscr C_n(T)|^2 $ of $ \rho(T) $.
 The first line in the equation above is the signal resulted from the uncorrelated spin term in the first line of Eq.(\ref{3spinrhoT}), the $\mathscr C_0(T) $ term.
 In the SEC spectrum, this is the amplitude for $ n=0 $.
 The second line is produced by spin terms with one spin correlated to the central spin, that is the $\mathscr C_1(T) $ terms.
 In the SEC spectrum they show up at $ n=\pm 1 $.
 The third line is produced by the term which has two environment spins correlated to the central spin, that is the $\mathscr C_2(T) $ term.
 In the SEC spectrum it shows up at $ n=0,\pm2 $.
 Thus, the $ \mathscr C_2(T) $ term contributes to the production of both $ C_0(T) $ and $ C_2(T) $ terms.
-This explains why in Fig.~\ref{Fig:MCD}c, $ |C_0(T)|^2 $ and $ |C_2(T)|^2 $ saturate to approximately the same value.
+This explains why in Fig.~\ref{Fig:MCD}~(c), $ |C_0(T)|^2 $ and $ |C_2(T)|^2 $ have similar values after decay of the $ \mathscr C_0(T) $ term and before the $ \mathscr C_4(T) $ term becomes significant.

-It is easy to show that all even(odd) powers of $ \cos(\phi)^n $ in the $ \mathscr C_n(T) $ terms produce Fourier components at even(odd) orders of $ C_n(T)$ terms, where the amplitude of each peak is evaluated with the coefficients of the binomial distribution~\cite{Mohamad_PhDthesis}.
+It is easy to show that all even (odd) powers of $ \cos(\phi)^n $ in the $ \mathscr C_n(T) $ terms produce Fourier components at even(odd) orders of $ C_n(T)$ terms, where the amplitude of each peak is evaluated with the coefficients of the binomial distribution~\cite{Mohamad_PhDthesis}.
 Therefore, the amplitude of the largest observed correlation order for each molecule scales down with a factor of $ \frac{1}{2^n} $.
 Consequently, the second moment of the correlation order spectrum is more suitable as a measure for the extent of SECs, than the largest observed order.

-\subsection{Classical coin game}
+\section{Classical coin game}

 We have designed a classical game to make a parallel with the swap dynamics of the environment spins that take place in our second experiment.
 This game simulates the loss of echo signal resulting only from spin swaps between the connected and non-connected spin groups.
 It does not address the decay resulting from spin swaps in the connected spin group.
 Consider an array of $ N $ coins initially set to heads.
 We randomly flip $ k $ of these coins to represent spins in the connected group at time $ T $, with the constraint that each coin may be flipped only once.
 The remaining $ N-k $ coins represent the non-connected group.
 Subsequently, if the coins are not swapped, flipping the same random $ k $ coins for a second time results in the complete return to the initial state.
 This is equivalent to a perfect echo of the spin signal at time $ 2T $.
 However, when we add random swap actions between the two flipping stages, the final state of the coin array may be different from its initial state.
 The distance between the initial and the final state of the coin array depends on the number of swaps performed between flipped coins and un-flipped coins.
 The probability of having this sort of ``successful swap'' (ssw) for each spin pair, that is swaps that increase the distance between the two states of the coin array, is given by